Skip to main content

 This state, known as glucocorticoid receptor resistance, creates a paradoxical situation.
 While circulating cortisol levels may be high, the body’s cells are less able to respond to its anti-inflammatory and metabolic signals.
 The brain, also becoming resistant, fails to properly register the high cortisol levels, which impairs the negative feedback loop that would normally shut down HPA axis activity.

 The result is a self-perpetuating cycle of high cortisol and a systemic pro-inflammatory state because cortisol’s anti-inflammatory effects are blunted.
-This low-grade chronic inflammation further impairs endocrine function, reducing and interfering with gonadal hormone production, creating a complex web of dysfunction reflected in a hormone panel showing markers of inflammation (like hs-CRP), insulin resistance, and suppressed sex hormones.
+This low-grade chronic inflammation further impairs endocrine function, reducing insulin sensitivity and interfering with gonadal hormone production, creating a complex web of dysfunction reflected in a hormone panel showing markers of inflammation (like hs-CRP), insulin resistance, and suppressed sex hormones.

 The following table details the specific cascade of events from a lifestyle stressor to the resulting laboratory findings, integrating the central, peripheral, and cellular mechanisms.